TheveninKillian/Timeout/readme.md

 - **options.html** and **options.js** : Manage the timer options. the script is related to the **background.js** script

 ## Todo's
+1. Add video explication
-1. change the language (Defaut French)
+2. change the language (Defaut French)
-2. Adapt it for multiple browsers
+3. Adapt it for multiple browsers

 ## Authors
 - Killian Thevenin - personnal project